DipStax/Project-Jeu/README.md

 !This project is on pause and needs a coding standard and an updated graphical library.

 This branch is not active for the moment.
-You can find all the files in the developement branch.
+You can find all of the files in the developement branch.

 # Coding standard: